 Like many retro-future aesthetics it extrapolates how more modern ideas may be implemented with older designs.
-Everything is quite bright, clean, and well maintained a stark contrast to the general dirt and oppression of cyberpunk.
+Everything is quite bright, clean, and well maintained.
+A stark contrast to the general dirt and oppression of cyberpunk.
 Hard edges and thin bevels, 45 degree turns.
-No smooth eggshell finishes or organic forms in sight.
+No smooth eggshell clearcoat finishes or organic forms in sight.

 Many parts of Cyberpunk designs are the complete immersion in cybernetic and digital life, robots and neon signs in the sky.
 Satisfactory explicitly shuns many of these Sci-Fi tropes and styles in gameplay and visuals.
 Note the general absence of lasers, holograms, plasma, lumifibre, and digital/robotic things.
 Sure vehicle paths and the build gun use holograms, the xeno-basher and foundries glow, and ADA is a digital assistant, etc. But look closer.
 Vehicles use wheels, the xeno-basher is only a big taser, we have a Windows XP desktop background, ADA is using Google Text to Speech (literally).
 This is not a future we’ll reach, we have to rewind technology 30 years to even get on the right path to this point.